What does it take to achieve great things?

 Similarly, how you begin does not necessarily predict how you will end up.
 Everyone comes from different starting points and circumstances.
 Our first steps may even be in the wrong direction.
 The point is to get started.

 Like the river, if you keep at it, you’ll eventually find the right direction.
-It’s not where you came from, it’s where you are going.
+It’s not as much about where you came from, as about where you are going.

 2. Always be searching.
 From its very beginning until it empties into the Gulf of Mexico, the Mississippi refuses to flow in a straight line.
 It wanders and meanders.
 Looking at a map you can see the many paths that it has tried and then later abandoned for better ones.